DanHodges/TheologicalDictionary/creation-nature-of.md

 # Creation, Nature Of
-Definition of Creation, Nature Of coming soon.
+The definition of Creation, Nature Of is coming soon!